kovvuruRajesh/Task_Management/README.md

 ### Step 5: Verify Local Setup
 Open your web browser and visit http://localhost:8089 to access the API Gateway.
-You've successfully set up the Task Management microservices project on your local machine!
-Feel free to explore and test the functionalities.
+You've successfully set up the Task Management microservices project on your local machine.
-Feel free to copy and paste this version into your README file.
-Let me know if there's anything else I can help you with!